7 Simple Steps To Do Butterfly Exercise During Pregnancy

 1. Sit down on the floor or an exercise mat and stretch out your legs in front of you.

-2. Keep your back and legs as straight as possible.
+2. Keep your back and legs straight to ensure effective stretching and prevent back strain.

 3. Breathing normally, slowly bend the left knee and place your left foot on your right thigh as close to your groin area as possible such that the sole faces up.